How to declare bankruptcy

 Similar to bankruptcy, a DRO is a binding order of the court.
 They are designed for individuals with lower debts and fewer assets.
 You must owe £20,000 or less and meet certain qualifying criteria.
 Therefore, many people are not eligible for a DRO, and may opt for Bankruptcy instead.
 If you are eligible, this is often a very good solution.

 Before you consider any route, it is important to take a step back and make sure you’re aware of your rights regarding debt.
 Unless you’re completely satisfied that your creditors can provide evidence to prove that you owe them the amount they claim, you should not pay them anything.
-Consumer Law Barristers can ask companies seeking money from you to prove that the amount they are claiming is due.
+CLB can ask companies seeking money from you to prove that the amount they are claiming is due.
 Using consumer protection legislation, we can often challenge their claims.
 By coming to us for specialist legal advice, you can make sure your rights are protected and avoid paying more than you need to.